Moon Zero Two

 - Improperly Placed Firearms: It seems that thinly-disguised Revolvers Are Just Better, even on the moon.

 - I Never Said It Was Poison: How Kemp fingers the man who arranged Tapman's death.
 Realizing the man died from a poisoned oxygen tank, he holds it up to the face of the corrupt bureaucrat who sold it to him and asks him what he smells.
-The panicked man says, "Cyanide!"...at which point Kemp reveals that the tank is empty.
+The panicked man says, "Cyanide!"...at which point Kemp reveals that the tank he was holding then is empty.

 - Kinetic Weapons Are Just Better: There's not a raygun in sight.